-- (b) the statement is, or purports to be, signed by the person who made it: - (c) it contains a declaration by the person making it to the effect that it is true to the best of his knowledge and belief and that he made the statement knowing that if it were tendered in evidence, he would be liable to prosecution for perjury if he wilfully stated in it anything which he knew to be false or did not believe to be true; - (d) before the hearing at which the statement is to be tendered in evidence, a copy of the statement is served, by or on behalf of the party proposing to tender it, on each of the other parties to the proceedings; - (e) none of the other parties, within ten days from the service of the copy of the statement, serves a notice on the party proposing or objecting to the statement being so tendered in evidence:
+- (d) if, before the hearing at which the statement is to be tendered in evidence, a copy of the statement is served, by or on behalf of the party proposing to tender it, on each of the other parties to the proceedings; - (e) if none of the other parties, within ten days from the service of the copy of the statement, serves a notice on the party proposing or objecting to the statement being so tendered in evidence:

-Provided that, the court shall determine the relevance of
+Provided that, the court shall determine the relevance of any objection;

-- Provided to any objection;

-(f) where re (f) where the statement is made by a person who cannot read it, it is read to him before he signs it and it is accompanied by a declaration by the person who read it to the effect that it was so read. - (3) Notwithstanding that a written or electronic statement made by any person may be admissible as evidence by virtue of this section- - (a) the party by whom or on whose behalf a copy of the statement was served may call that person to give evidence: and

-(b) the court may, of its own motion or on the application of any party to the proceedings, require that person to attend before the court and give evidence.
+- (f) if, where the statement is made by a person who cannot read it, it is read to him before he signs it and it is accompanied by a declaration by the person who read it to the effect that it was so read. - (3) Notwithstanding that a written or electronic statement made by any person may be admissible as evidence by virtue to this section- - (a) the party by whom or on whose behalf a copy of the statement was served may call that person to give evidence; and - (b) the court may, of its own motion or on the application of any party to the proceedings, require that person to attend before the court and give evidence. - (4) So much of any statement as is admitted in evidence by virtue of this section shall, unless the court directs otherwise, be read aloud at the hearing and where the court so directs an account shall be given orally of so much of any statement as is not read aloud. - (5) Any document or object referred to as an exhibit and identified in a written or electronic statement tendered in evidence under this section shall be treated as if it had been produced as an exhibit and identified in court by the maker of the statement.

-- (4) So much of any statement as is admitted in evidence by virtue of this section shall, unless the court directs otherwise, be read aloud at the hearing and where the court so directs an o account shall be given orally of so much of any statement as is not read aloud. - (5) Any document or object referred to as an exhibit and identified in a written or electronic statement tendered in evidence under this section shall be treated as if it had been produced as an exhibit and identified in court by the maker of the statement. - (6) For purposes of any rule of law or practice which requires that evidence be corroborated or regulates the manner in which uncorroborated evidence is to be treated, a statement admissible under this section shall not be treated as corroboration of evidence given by the maker of the statement.
+(6) For the purposes of any rule of law or practice which requires that evidence be corroborated or regulates the manner in which uncorroborated evidence is to be treated, a statement admissible under this section shall not be treated as corroboration of evidence given by the maker of the statement.